 All formal education has a certain set of content that needs to be taught in specific classes.
-For instance, Mary who is in high school, wants to one day become a dental care professional, will be taking health and science classes with set curriculum that will teach them certain things needed to become an dental hygienist or whatever she chooses .
+For instance, Mary who is in high school, wants to one day become a professional, will be taking health and science classes with set curriculum that will teach them certain things needed to become an dental hygienist or whatever she chooses .
 That's what any class is like.
 A junior kindergarten class curriculum will cover certain topics such as sharing, reading, art and math.

 The curriculum for every class and every level of schooling will be different and will be based on the level of education the students in the class have previously had.
 Someone who wants to be a financial planner and is in business school won't be in a management class if they haven't taken a basic business class before registering for the more specific course.